vaughandroid/vigor-abandoned/README.md

 Things that I'm proud of/are worth looking at:
 * The architecture.
 As I mentioned earlier, it's overkill for a project of this size, but pays dividends for larger projects.
-* The test Robot approach (inspired by [this presentation](https://realm.io/news/kau-jake-wharton-testing-robots/) by Jake Wharton).
+* The test Robot approach used in the instrumented tests (inspired by [this presentation](https://realm.io/news/kau-jake-wharton-testing-robots/) by Jake Wharton).
 * The structure of the acceptance tests - e.g. using [TestApplication](https://github.com/vaughandroid/vigor/blob/dev/app/src/androidTest/java/vaughandroid/vigor/TestApplication.java) and [TestApplicationTestRunner](https://github.com/vaughandroid/vigor/blob/dev/app/src/androidTest/java/vaughandroid/vigor/TestApplicationTestRunner.java) to inject Mocks & Stubs using Dagger 2.

 Things I'm less proud of: